russia has launched a full-scale war in Ukraine! Donate to the charity fund to support Ukraine and protect the world’s peace.

 • Choose your preferred format: Whether you’ve decided to read the whole book or you’re still researching, it can help to consume the information in a way that suits you.
 However you enjoy books, Headway allows you to listen to or read the book’s summary and concepts.

 Researching the ideas discussed in a book can make the decision process much more manageable.
-Reading or listening to the key learnings might help you decide if you want to dive deeper into that subject area or the book itself.
+Reading or listening to the key learnings might help you decide whether to dive deeper into that subject area or the book itself.
 It saves you the time you may have otherwise wasted on a book you don’t enjoy.

 Final thoughts